 "Helping Youth Learn To Live Out Loud All While Being Happy and Successful"LifeLine Project

-Founded by Greg Day and located in Raleigh, North Carolina.
 The Lifeline Project is a support group for youth ages 13-18 living life in the LGBT community.
 The goal is to foster a commitment to youth which will promote pro-social friendships, strong interpersonal skills, and reassert a sense of hope in the future.
+Founded by Greg Day in Raleigh, North Carolina, we have now relocated to Richmond, Virginia.

 The group will participate in: